jackmschroeder/Election-Analytics/Posts/week4.md

 ### 2020 Predictions

-2020 is shaping up to be a strange year for fundamentals-based forecasting because of the large economic discrepencies in indicators like quarterly GDP growth.
-A model focusing on second-quarter GDP growth in particular seems susceptible to vast underestiamtions of the incumbent party vote share this year because of a uniquely extreme value (-33.3%).
+2020 is shaping up to be a strange year for fundamentals-based forecasting because of the large economic discrepancies in indicators like quarterly GDP growth.
+A model focusing on second-quarter GDP growth in particular seems susceptible to vast underestimations of the incumbent party vote share this year because of a uniquely extreme value (-33.3%).
 That alone leads me to believe the time-for-change model may struggle when compared to my ensemble in giving a plausible prediction for 2020.

 Indeed, after plugging in the most recent data on the 2020 race, the adjusted time-for-change model predicts a negative vote share for Trump (-10.6%).
 This is impossible, but since the adjusted model weighs second-quarter GDP growth more heavily (the coefficient in the adjusted model is around 3 times higher), at least I know *why* this is happening.